 Current Status of Consent Order

 The Description of Current Conditions Report (Current Conditions) has been submitted to EPA.
 A draft Community Relations Plan (CPR) and a draft RCRA Facility Investigation Workplan (RFI Workplan) have been submitted to EPA for review.
-The RFI Workplan is a massive document.
+The RFI Workplan covers the proposed work to the Power Plant fuel oil tanks (AOC5).
 The text of the report many be viewed here.
-The full document, including all appendices may be viewed at the Environmental, Heath and Safety building by making arrangements with the Project Coordinator or the Alternative Project Coordinator.
+The full documents, including all appendices may be viewed at the Environmental, Heath and Safety building by making arrangements with the Project Coordinator or the Alternative Project Coordinator.

 Description of Current Conditions Report